 No one knew what to do.
 The homeless man had charged straight through the lobby of a major office building in New York City, immune to the protests and questions of the well-dressed staff and security guards.
 "Excuse me, you can't go in there," protested the secretary.
 But to no avail; he stomped right past her, entered the elevator, and rode straight up to the penthouse, where he met the CEO's private secretary.
 "Do you have an appointment?
-You can't just barge in here like that."
+You can't just barge in here like that," she said with a distinct edge of alarm.
 But before she could finish her sentence, he stomped past her as well.
-Bursting into the CEO's office, the homeless man sat down opposite the CEO, and smiled.
-"Hi Dad,” he says, putting his feet up on the desk.
+Bursting into the CEO's office, the homeless man sat down opposite the CEO, put his feet up on the desk, and smiled.
+"Hi Dad,” he said.
 “How are you doing?"

+The homeless man nodded, as if he had heard this speech hundreds of times.
 "You're one to talk, Dad.
 You might have made it big in finance, but where were you for your family?
 Where were you during my childhood when I needed you most?
-You missed my birthdays, school events and celebrations.
+You missed my birthdays, school events, and celebrations.
 I can't remember the last time you showed up to anything that wasn’t a business meeting!
-You’re so caught up om being "successful" that you have no idea what life is actually about.
+You’re so caught up in being "successful" that you have no idea what life is actually about.
 How much of life have you experienced?
 What has all your money, success, and fame brought you other than stress and worry?
 I may not have made anything of myself, but at least I know how to enjoy life!
 At least I know how to live in the now, to enjoy what I’m doing.
 Can you say the same?

-This conversation occurs almost annually.
+This argument is rehashed year after year.
 CEO and homeless son, success and failure.
 But which is the success, and which is the failure?
 Some think the CEO is right, while others relate to the son's emotional plea.
 Many think they're both wrong.
 A few think they're both right.
-But maybe they're both wrong and both right.
+But maybe they're both wrong and they’re both right.

-The Rambam, echoing this same idea, explains that if one rejects a single word of the Torah, it is as if he has rejected the entire Torah.
-The Ramban explains in the introduction to his commentary on Bereishis that the entire Torah is one elongated Shem Hashem, one interconnected sefer, a single organic entity.
-Just as a single missing chromosome can affect an entire human being, the same is true for a sefer Torah.
-Even a single missing letter renders the entire text passul.
+The Rambam, in line with this idea, explains that if one rejects a single letter of the Torah, it is as if he has rejected the entire Torah.
+The Ramban explains in the introduction to his commentary on Bereishis that the entire Torah is one elongated Shem Hashem (Name of God), one interconnected sefer (book), a single organic entity.
+Just as a single missing chromosome can affect an entire human being, the same is true for a Sefer Torah.
+Even a single missing letter renders the entire text passul (invalid).
 Every single word and letter in the Torah is absolutely fundamental.

 Although we often focus on the end result, every single step of a process is of critical importance.

 If we truly understood the power of this idea, our view of time and potential would forever change.
 Consider, for example, a single day of your life.
 Your day begins with infinite spiritual potential, with 86,400 seconds to utilize.
-At the very beginning of every day, you have the ability to learn new ideas, improve your relationships, and achieve countless new accomplishments.
-After 1000 seconds of your day have passed, whatever you accomplished of that time- of that potential- is real, and the rest is lost.
+At the very beginning of every day, you have the ability to learn new ideas, improve your relationships, and achieve any number of accomplishments.
+After 1000 seconds of your day have passed, whatever you accomplished of that time - of that potential- is real, and the rest is lost.
 However, the potential for the remaining 85,400 seconds is shaped by how you spent the first 1000 seconds.
-If you spent them well, taking full advantage of your time, sharpening your mind and awareness and building positive momentum, then you now have greater access to a higher version of yourself within which to continue building and creating your life.
-If you thought unempowering thoughts or failed to create a positive trajectory, instead attaching yourself to any number of self-destructive activities, then you have set yourself up for a very difficult journey ahead, perhaps diminishing the quality of potential for the rest of your day.
+If you spent them well, taking full advantage of your time, sharpening your mind and awareness and building positive momentum, then you now have access to a higher version of yourself with which to continue building and creating your life.
+If you thought unempowering thoughts or failed to create a positive trajectory - instead choosing to engage in any number of self-destructive activities - then you have set yourself up for a very difficult journey ahead, perhaps diminishing the quality of potential for the rest of your day.

 Every thought, word, action, and decision has infinite, cosmic reverberations and repercussions.
 This may be overwhelming to consider, and it may be unhealthy to continuously fixate upon the severity of each infinitesimal aspect of our lives, but the truth remains nonetheless.
-We should therefore contemplate this as often as we can, as this realization will help awaken us to the importance of everything, something truly crucial to recognize.
+We should therefore contemplate this, as this realization will help awaken us to the importance of everything, something truly crucial to recognize.
 Every single step in our journey creates ripples throughout every aspect of our lives.
 This is an example of true oneness, and this is the importance of every step.
 We can now begin to appreciate why the Torah includes every single step of Klal Yisrael's journey.

 There is a story of a man who wanted to climb a mountain.
 He calculated that it would take him roughly a month to reach the top, so he bought the supplies, packed the food, and started his climb.
 About two weeks into his climb, he saw a helicopter in the distance.
 As the helicopter got closer, the pilot slowed down, lowered his window, and called out, "Are you okay?
 Where are you heading?".
 The man shouted back "I'm great!
 I'm climbing this mountain."